Semaglutide for MASH: Does Metabolic Fix Cure Fibrosis?

 6. Conclusion: Differentiation Is Key

 Semaglutide stands as a leading option for obese (BMI ≥ 30) and T2D-comorbid MASH patients.
-For Lean MASH (BMI < 25), excessive weight loss and muscle loss risks make Resmetirom—which delivers MASH/fibrosis improvement without weight loss—potentially more suitable.
+For Lean MASH (BMI < 25), excessive weight loss and muscle loss risks make Resmetirom—which delivers MASH/fibrosis improvement without weight loss—a candidate where weight loss should be avoided (no head-to-head trial exists; positioning is based on patient profile inference).

 The future is not "which drug wins" but matching drug to patient profile (BMI, diabetes, fibrosis stage) and designing combination therapies that maximize fibrosis reversal.